 Our provision for children with SEND is co-ordinated by our SENCO.
+We have a vastly experienced inclusion team who also support us to create a nurturing environment which meets every child's needs.
 SEND is taken very seriously with updates being implemented on a regular basis.
 The School has a training plan for all staff to improve the teaching and learning of children including those with SEND.
 Staff access training courses run by outside agencies which are relevant to the needs of the children in their class.
 Staff also access whole school training on SEND issues, for example communication and dyslexia.
+Some staff access additional and specialist training, for example in supporting children with medical conditions in school.